Best flashlight brands from a reviewer’s perspective

 Fenix is a well-known brand even outside the flashlight community.
 Many stores in, and outside the US sell them.
 They are especially known for their tactical flashlight lineup.
 Extremely popular flashlights like the Fenix PD35 TAC have been sold by the thousands.
 Fenix doesn’t produce just flashlights but also a wide range of high-quality headlamps, bike lights, and even lanterns.

-Most of their newly released products include a built-in charging system.
-This is great for people on the move.
+Most of their newly released products include a built-in charging system, which is great for people on the move.
 Simply charge your battery inside the flashlight using a simple USB cable.
-Plug it in your favorite USB charger and of you go.
-Even though Fenix is a large company, which is usually more difficult to adapt to the newest technology, they do however continually use new LED emitters and technology.
+Plug it in your favorite USB charger, and off you go.
+Even though Fenix is a large company, which is usually more difficult to adapt to the newest technology, they do, however, continually use new LED emitters and technology.

 Prices of Fenix flashlights range between $10-$700.
-But you can get 10% off all Fenix flashlight when you use our exclusive discount coupon: 1lumen10
+But you can get 10% off all Fenix flashlights when you use our exclusive discount coupon: 1lumen10

 Here’s the latest 6 reviews.